 In order to be awarded diploma a straight forward test will need to be taken and will be scored as attended, pass, merit and distinction – the test is designed to ensure all the key information has been understood, but will also take into consideration students levels of sourdough skill.
 (Students who do not want to take the test can opt to just receive an attended certificate.)

-You will only need to bring a few essentials, your favourite apron and a large basket to take your sourdough starter, your bakes and several other bits and pieces home with you.
+You will only need to bring a few essentials, your favourite apron, and a large basket to take your starter, your bakes and several other bits and pieces home with you.
 International students please allow space in your luggage to take many items back with you.
 Everything else is provided – we will be eating sourdough, local cheeses and delicious home-made food for lunch, and enjoying a glass of award-winning wine from the local vineyard or our own sourdough beer.
-We will arrange transport for the visits to the mills.
 Full course notes are provided.

 We keep to small tutorial size classes.
 With Vanessa’s courses there is continued support when you get home.
 There is home work to do and Vanessa gives feedback.
 Students automatically become members of The Sourdough Club for students to share their sourdough bread success, and discussion on.
 It’s a fantastic way to keep you inspired with a monthly sourdough challenge, exclusive recipes, tips, techniques, articles and an interactive Facebook page so students are supported with learning resources, and you become part of a community and this keeps on encouraging you to bake sourdough long after you have finished the course.

 At the end of the of the week you will be confident with all the knowledge you need to bake your own home made artisan loaves yourself.
 It is a fun week of information and practical and demonstrations that you get involved in.

 Once payment is made, your place is booked and an email will be sent to you – confirming your place on the course.